Git Core Concepts: Repository, Commit, Branch and Staging Area

 Common Beginner Mistakes

 Several misunderstandings about these concepts are common when first learning Git.
-Knowing them in advance helps you avoid confusion.
+Knowing them in advance helps you avoid confusion and builds good habits from the start.

-• Confusing the working directory with the repository: Saving a file in your editor does not save it to Git.
+git commitwithout usinggit addresults in an empty commit or unexpected behavior.
+Changes must pass through the staging area before they are committed.
+The staging area exists for a reason, use it. - Confusing the working directory with the repository: Saving a file in your editor does not save it to Git.
 Files must be staged and committed to become part of the project history.
+Git does not automatically track anything unless you explicitly tell it to.

-• Making large, unfocused commits: Bundling many unrelated changes into a single commit makes the history difficult to understand and harder to use for debugging or rollback.
+- Making large, unfocused commits: Bundling many unrelated changes into a single commit makes the history difficult to understand and harder to use for debugging or rollback.
+Aim for commits that represent one logical unit of work.

-• Ignoring branches: Working entirely on the main branch without creating feature branches is a common beginner habit that causes problems as soon as you start collaborating with others.
+- Ignoring branches: Working entirely on the main branch without creating feature branches is a common beginner habit that causes problems as soon as you start collaborating with others or need to maintain multiple versions.
+Branches are cheap and safe, use them.

 Conclusion